seek4science/seek/tmp/docs/redis_filestore_cache_plan_2655_2026-07-07.md

 -visible (a silent forced logout before the 30-minute `expire_after`) and easy to miss in testing since it only shows up under real memory pressure.

-- [ ] Confirmed via the `redis-store` gem (`Redis::Store::Ttl#set`, `lib/redis/store/ttl.rb`) that
-      session keys already carry a real Redis-level `EXPIRE` matching `expire_after: 30.minutes` (`config/initializers/session_store.rb`), refreshed on every write.
+- [x] Confirmed via the `redis-store` gem (`Redis::Store::Ttl#set`, `lib/redis/store/ttl.rb`) that session keys already carry a real Redis-level `EXPIRE` matching `expire_after: 30.minutes` (`config/initializers/session_store.rb`), refreshed on every write.
 This rules out one tempting mitigation: switching `maxmemory-policy` from `allkeys-lru` to `volatile-lru` would *not* protect sessions, since `volatile-lru` only spares keys with **no** TTL, and session keys have one — it would just as happily evict them.
 Any real fix has to be about capacity and visibility, not a policy trick.
-- [ ] Simulate the failure mode before launch: point a local/staging Redis at a small `maxmemory` (e.g. 10mb), log in to create a handful of real sessions, then write cache entries until eviction kicks in (`INFO stats` → `evicted_keys` climbing).
-Confirm directly whether active session keys get evicted under sustained cache pressure, rather than assuming from the LRU docs — this is the one part of the shared-instance decision that's cheap to verify for real.
+- [x] Simulated the failure mode with `script/redis_eviction_simulation.rb` (self-contained: spins up a throwaway Redis on port 6380 with a tiny `maxmemory`, creates real session-style keys each with a 30-min TTL, floods the cache namespace, and reports survivors; tunable via `SIM_*` env vars, cleans up after itself). **Result confirms the risk directly**, not from the LRU docs: at `maxmemory 8mb` with a 20k-write flood (grossly over capacity → ~17,900 evictions), **every session key was evicted — both idle and the "active" ones GET-touched during the flood**.
+So under severe, sustained cache pressure the shared instance *will* drop sessions, and LRU recency from active use helps but is **not** a guarantee once the working set dwarfs `maxmemory`.
+This is exactly why the mitigation has to be capacity (`SEEK_REDIS_MAXMEMORY`) + monitoring (`evicted_keys`), and ultimately separate instances if pressure persists.
 - [x] Made `maxmemory` configurable via a `SEEK_REDIS_MAXMEMORY` env variable on the `redis_store` service in all three compose files (`--maxmemory ${SEEK_REDIS_MAXMEMORY:-256mb}`), default **256mb**.
 Verified with `docker compose config` that it resolves to `256mb` by default and